pcalg/AdventOfCode2019/README.md

 # AdventOfCode2019
-Advent Of Code 2019 solutions
+My Advent Of Code 2019 solutions.

+Goals this year:
+- practice with the NetworkX library.
+- use unit testing for the examples.